-You can also register the items on a DA331 form with the Customs officer on duty in the international departures hall prior to handing in your baggage to the airline/ shipping line.
-Note that the signing of the DA331 form by a Customs official must not be interpreted as a confirmation that duties and taxes have been paid on the goods listed thereon.
+To register these goods, you will need to complete a Traveller Card and make a verbal declaration to a Customs officer prior to handing in your baggage to the airline/shipping line.

+Note that the signing of the Traveller Declaration must not be interpreted as a confirmation that duties and taxes have been paid on the goods listed thereon.
 This will merely indicate that the goods have been taken with you out of the country.
 Proof of payment of the duties and taxes on such goods may nevertheless be called for on your arrival back into the country.

-Please note that if the items are not identifiable by means of a serial number or identification mark, you are required to make arrangements for suitable identification, by means of photographs, seals, etc, with Customs well in advance of your departure from South Africa,
+Please note that if the items are not identifiable by means of a serial number or identification mark, you are required to make arrangements for suitable identification, by means of photographs, seals, etc. with Customs well in advance of your departure from South Africa.